-Join Todd Kopriva for an in-depth discussion in this video Shutting down unnecessary software, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Shutting down unnecessary software, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 An important part of optimizing performance for After Effects or Premier Pro.
 Is making sure that other software is not competing with After Effects or Premier Pro for resources.
 To get an idea of what applications are currently competing with After Effects and Premier Pro for resources, let's start the Task Manager in Windows.
 I'm pressing Ctrl Alt Delete.
 And starting the Task Manager.
 There's also a Performance Monitor in Macro S that you could use for the same thing.
 So here, I can see that all ready.
 I have 7.56 gigabytes of my 12 gigabytes of RAM that aren't used.
 I'm all ready on a bad start here because I haven't done anything on After Effects yet.